Dr. Drew Pinsky Says Kim Kardashian Committed Domestic Violence Against Kris Humphries

 So why am I writing about Kim Kardashian?

-On a recent episode of Dr. Drew Pinsky’s show, Dr. Drew aired a clip from the Kardashian sisters’ reality series, Kourtney & Kim Take New York, in which Kim Kardashian takes a swing at her recently estranged husband, Kris Humphries of the New Jersey Nets.
+On a recent episode of Dr. Drew Pinsky’s show, he aired a clip from the Kardashian sisters’ reality series, Kourtney & Kim Take New York, in which Kim Kardashian takes a swing at her recently estranged husband, Kris Humphries of the New Jersey Nets.

 Dr. Drew states, in no uncertain terms, that what takes place in the video below is female perpetrated domestic violence: